renejra/ml-finance-btc/README.md

 # ml-finance-btc
-Using Machine Learning models to forecast Bitcoin price movements.
+Using Machine Learning models to forecast and predict Bitcoin price movements.

 ### Domain Background